darktable-org/dtdocs/content/module-reference/processing-modules/input-color-profile.md

 The input color profile defines how darktable will interpret the colors of your image.
 You can darktable's auto-allocated input color profile if there is an alternative that more closely matches the original image's color space.
 The module also allows colors to be confined to a certain gamut to mitigate some (infrequent) color artifacts.

-## Module Controls
+# module controls

 profile
 : The profile or color matrix to apply.
 A number of matrices are provided along with an enhanced color matrix for some camera models.
 The enhanced matrices are designed to provide a look closer to the camera manufacturer's.

 : You can also supply your own input ICC profiles and put them into `$DARKTABLE/share/darktable/color/in` or `$HOME/.config/darktable/color/in` (where `$DARKTABLE` represents the darktable installation directory and `$HOME` your home directory).
 One common source of ICC profiles is the software that is shipped with your camera, which often contains profiles specific to your camera model.
-You may need to activate the _unbreak input profile_ module to use your own profiles.
+You may need to activate the [_unbreak input profile_](./unbreak-input-profile.md) module to use your own profiles.

 : If your input image is a low dynamic range file like JPEG, or a raw in DNG format, it might already contain an embedded ICC profile which darktable will use by default.
 You can restore the default by selecting “embedded icc profile”.